Research Synthesis

 - GlobalProtect and NetBird CAN coexist but with a known issue (#5077): GP triggers NetBird’s network monitor to restart the WireGuard interface.
 Workaround:

---network-monitor=false.
-Fix (PR #5156) is open but not merged. - REST API provides peer status (connected, last_seen, OS, version) but NOT bandwidth/transfer stats.
+- REST API provides peer status (connected, last_seen, OS, version) but NOT bandwidth/transfer stats.
 CLI

 netbird status -dprovides handshake times and transfer data.
 No native Zabbix template exists.